Heroku Connect Logging and Maintenance Operations

 .Upgrade the follower database using

 .
-This will have the follower un-follow the leader and perform the Postgres Version upgrade.You now need to promote the follower database to become the new lead database.
-The steps you need to take depend on whether your Heroku Connect is using a standard database URL (
+This command has the follower unfollow the leader and perform the Postgres version upgrade.You now must promote the follower database to become the new lead database.
+The steps you take depend on whether your Heroku Connect is using a standard database URL (

 DATABASE_URL

 ).- If you’re using a standard database URL, Promote the follower to become the new lead database.
-This will make it accessible as
+This makes it accessible as

 DATABASE_URL

-. - If you’re using a custom database URL, you will need to update the Heroku Connect Database Settings with the new custom database URL for the promoted follower or use heroku addons:attach to attach the database to a name of your choosing.
+. - If you’re using a custom database URL, you must update the Heroku Connect Database Settings with the new custom database URL for the promoted follower or use heroku addons:attach to attach the database to a name of your choosing.

 - If you’re using a standard database URL, Promote the follower to become the new lead database.
-This will make it accessible as
+This makes it accessible as

 Resume Heroku Connect using the same process used to pause it in step 2, and bring your application out of maintenance mode.
-Heroku Connect will automatically pick up the new
+Heroku Connect automatically picks up the new

 DATABASE_URL

-for your application ( or customer database URL, if you have that configured ) and resume synchronization using the new database.
+for your application (or custom database URL, if you have that configured) and resumes synchronization using the new database.

 tab, Manage Connection

-Heroku Connect will complete any pending operations before entering the paused state.
-When your connection is paused then changes to data in the database will continue to be added to the trigger log and changes made in Salesforce will not be polled.
-Push Topic notifications from for mappings using the streaming mode will also be ignored.
+Heroku Connect completes any pending operations before entering the paused state.
+When your connection is paused then changes to data in the database continue to be added to the trigger log and changes made in Salesforce aren’t polled.
+Push Topic notifications from Salesforce for mappings using the streaming mode are also ignored.

 To resume synchronization return to the Settings